 The District opened a separate checking account and deposited funds totaling the amount of certain disputed invoices from the Cachuma Operations and Maintenance Board during the year ended June 30, 2019.
-Those funds were transferred to an escrow account during the year ended June 30, 2020.
+Those funds were transferred to an escrow account during the year ended June 30, 2020 and were fully disbursed as of June 30, 2021.